Dementia is considered ‘young onset’ when it affects people under 65 years of age. It is also referred to as ‘early onset’ or ‘working age’ dementia.

 Around 20% of young people with dementia have a ‘rarer’ form of the condition.
 Examples include conditions that can lead to dementia including Parkinson’s disease, Huntington’s disease and Creutzfeld Jakob disease.

 Please note the Young Dementia Network does not provide young onset dementia support.
-For more information about young onset dementia and to search for support where you live visit.
+For more information about young onset dementia and organisations who can provide support, click here.

 About the Network